 • 1 clove Garlic; finely minced

 - Brown the beef in a large skillet or dutch oven over medium-high heat and add in onion, carrots, bell peppers, tomatoes and zucchini.
 Cook until tender; drain and mix in the flour.

-- Add in spices, sugar, mustard and sugar, stirring until thoroughly combined.
-Pour in broth and allow to simmer until thickened; about 30 minutes.
+- Add in spices, seasoning, sugar and mustard, stirring until thoroughly combined.
+Pour in the broth and simmer until thickened; about 30 minutes.

 - Preheat oven to 375°F.

 - Spoon the beef mixture into small freezer safe dishes and top with the mashed potatoes.
 Smooth out the top and bake for 20 minutes or until heated through and the sides are bubbling.